t3-infra/.github/profile/README.md

 ### Non-Technical Roles

-At t3infra Cloud, we understand that technical skills aren't the only way to contribute.
+At  T3 Infra Cloud, we understand that technical skills aren't the only way to contribute.
 If you have skills in marketing, design, community management, or any other non-technical area, we value your support.
 Contact us to discuss how you can be part of our team.

 ## Get Involved